 Passport CashBack requires to have a Children’s Rights and Wellbeing Impact Assessment.
 You can find our CRWIA and guidance around the CRWIA here.

 The Scottish Governement’s Children’s Rights and Wellbeing Impact Assessment guidance is here.

-The Service is offered to all young people serving a sentence within HMYOI Polmont.
-It has a national remit.
+The Service is offered to all young people serving a sentence (including community sentences and diversion) in the Central Belt, Renfrewshire and Tayside.
+Passport CashBack as a whole has a national remit.

-The Service is delivered daily within Polmont, and also within the community.
+The Service is delivered within HMP and YOI Polmont, and also within the community.

-The Service helps those who have been through the prison system integrate back into their communities and move on with their lives.
+The Service helps those who have been through the prison system, or with experience of a community sentence or diversion, to move on with their lives.
 Thanks to links made through the programme, many participants gain employment soon after they leave prison.

-This Service is delivered by Access to Industry Caseworkers in HMYOI Polmont and across Scotland.
+This Service is delivered by Access to Industry Caseworkers in HMP and YOI Polmont and across communities in Scotland.